-Supervising your service member will entail many of the day-to-day activities commonly seen in a supervisor/supervisee relationship.
+Mentoring your service member will entail many of the day-to-day activities commonly seen in a supervisor/supervisee relationship.
 In order to maintain compliance with BSWC funding sources and ensure program quality, site supervisors are also required to fulfill the following duties:

-- Site Supervisors must sign and return the BSWC Memorandum of Understanding prior to the beginning of the member's term. - Site Supervisors must provide their member with adequate work space and resources to complete their tasks. - Site Supervisors must provide their members with a comprehensive on-site orientation. - Site Supervisors must attend Orientation training in January. - Site Supervisors will review and approve the member's reported service hours on the member's timesheet and submit to the BSWC Program Staff biweekly. - Site Supervisors will review the member's quarterly report and ensure timely submission to the BSWC Program Staff - Site Supervisors will provide immediate oversight and complete two written member performance evaluations over the course of the year; one at mid-term and one at the end of the term. - Site Supervisors will participate in site visits and evaluation activities, including visits by the Program Staff and possible site visits from BSWC Steering Committee, OCS, Montana Commission on Community Service and AmeriCorps (previously the Corporation for National & Community Service), or other AmeriCorps officials.
+- Site Supervisors must sign and return the BSWC Memorandum of Understanding prior to the beginning of the member's term. - Site Supervisors must provide their member with adequate work space and resources to complete their tasks. - Site Supervisors must provide their members with a comprehensive on-site orientation. - Site Supervisors must attend Orientation training in January. - Site Supervisors will review the member's quarterly report and ensure timely submission to the BSWC Program Staff. - Site Supervisors will provide immediate oversight and complete two written member performance evaluations in cooperation with BSWC Staff over the course of the year; one at mid-term and one at the end of the term. - Site Supervisors will participate in site visits and evaluation activities, including visits by the Program Staff and possible site visits from BSWC Steering Committee, OCS, Montana Commission on Community Service and AmeriCorps (previously the Corporation for National & Community Service), or other AmeriCorps officials.